-Our current strategy is to grow through the sale and development of additional franchises, build upon our regional developer strategy and continue to expand our corporate clinic portfolio within clustered locations.
-The number of franchise licenses sold for the year ended December 31, 2022 was 75, compared with 156 and 121 licenses for the years ended December 31, 2021 and 2020, respectively.
-We ended the first nine months of 2023 with 17 regional developers who were responsible for 52% of the 50 licenses sold during the period.
+The number of franchise licenses sold for the year ended December 31, 2022 December 31, 2023 was 75,55, compared with 156 75 and 121 156 licenses for the years ended December 31, 2021 December 31, 2022 and 2020, 2021, respectively.
+We ended the first nine three months of 2023 2024 with 17 regional developers who were responsible for 52% 27% of the 50 15 licenses sold during the period.
 This strong result reflects the power of the regional developer program to accelerate the number of clinics sold, and eventually opened, across the country.

 In addition, we believe that we can accelerate the development of, and revenue generation from, company-owned or managed clinics through the accelerated development of greenfield units and the further selective acquisition of existing franchised clinics.
 We will seek to acquire existing franchised clinics that meet our criteria for demographics, site attractiveness, proximity to other clinics and additional suitability factors.
-During the quarter ended September 30, 2023, we opened two greenfield clinics.
+During the quarter ended September 30, 2023, we opened two greenfield clinics, United States.

-We believe that The Joint has a sound concept, which was further validated through its resiliency during the pandemic and will benefit from the fundamental changes taking place in the manner in which Americans access chiropractic care and their growing interest in seeking effective, affordable natural solutions for general wellness.
+We believe that The Joint has we continue to have a sound business concept which was further validated through its resiliency during the pandemic and will benefit from the fundamental changes taking place in the manner in which Americans access chiropractic care and their growing interest in seeking effective, affordable natural solutions for general wellness.
 These trends join with the preference we have seen among chiropractic doctors to reject the insurance-based model to produce a combination that benefits the consumer and the service provider alike.
 We believe that these forces create an important opportunity to accelerate the growth of our network.